yurkov74/s3-flask/README.md

 The materials used during creating of this projects:
 - [How to Upload Files from Flask to MinIO on Docker](https://medium.com/data-engineering-indonesia/how-to-upload-files-from-flask-to-minio-on-docker-14aade73596f)

+The project's web part has been written and tested on Python v3.12.4.

 ## Setting up the project